Modern Slavery Act Transparency Statement

 Our People/Working Practices

-We are committed to being an employer of choice and this is reflected in our value “Good Employer”.
+We are committed to being an employer of choice.
 We are proud to provide a safe place to work with terms and conditions that meet or exceed minimum legal requirements.
+This commitment will be mirrored in our integrated HR policies.

 Our Supply Chain

-At Genesis we are committed to ethical procurement.
-As part of this, we are committed to ensuring our supply chain is free from modern slavery.
-In 2016/17 we will:
+At Notting Hill Genesis, we are committed to diligent and ethical procurement.
+As part of this, we are committed to ensuring our core supply chain is free from modern slavery.
+We will ensure that as we fully integrate, we:

-- Communicate our anti-slavery stance to all existing suppliers;
+- Communicate our anti-slavery stance to all newsuppliers;

 - Update our procurement procedures and standard contract terms to reflect our anti-slavery stance;

-- Develop an assurance scheme so we can check the anti-slavery initiatives implemented by our suppliers;
+- Develop an assurance scheme so we can check the anti-slavery initiatives implemented by our top tier suppliers;

-- Train our contract managers so they are alert to potential risks and can react quickly and appropriately;
+- Raise awareness with our contract managers so they are alert to potential risks of modern slavery on the contracts that they manage.

 Our policy environment supports our anti-slavery stance.
 Key policies include: